scitran/client/List-and-modify-metadata.md

 The search methods get data in the structs they return.

-The listObjects methods also return metadata about the objects in the structs they return.
+The list method returns metadata about containers or files.

 The **getdicominfo** example reads file-specific metadata.